jcoiner/memtest/README.md

    relocating everything we need to; see comment on the STATIC macro defined in test.c

- - Update the version number to 6.0.
-Where does the 5.01 print from?
+ - Update the version number to 6.0

 ## Changes since 5.01